 Top B2B SaaS companies

-In our list of top SaaS companies, we include plenty of B2B examples, including large and small companies.
+In our list of top SaaS companies, we include plenty of B2B case studies, including large and small companies.

 Here are some example B2B SaaS companies across a few different categories: